dusancivcic/react-app/README.md

-# Invoice tracer
+# Invoice tracker

-This is an react application that controls invoices, sellers and customers.
+This is a react application that controls invoices, sellers and customers.
 It contains three pages: Invoice, Sellers, Customers.
 Every page has options to add, edit or delete it's content.